The Wildfire Alert Blog

 However, I in my continued research of information on wildfires I do find some interesting things.
 And it is my intent to show you some of those things with these blogs.

-Today I have included links to two sites that I think have very visually interesting wildfire topics.
-One shows images of wildfire tornadoes in the UK and the other shows some dramatic pictures from wildfires in California.
+Today I have included links to two sites that I think always have interesting wildfire topics.